Codecademy/docs/content/java/concepts/files/files.md

 The `FileReader` class offers the following methods to read from a file:

 - `close()`: Closes the FileReader.
 Should be done after all reads are complete.
-- `read()`: Reads a character from the file, or reads caharacters into a buffer.
+- `read()`: Reads a character from the file, or reads characters into a buffer.

 ### Example